[Lube, Cosmetics & Massage Products Review] Bijoux Indiscrets Bubblegum Play Kit

 For me, it takes about a minute to feel the massage oil warming on my skin.
 You’ll get a more intense warming sensation if you blow gently on it.

-I found that it didn’t really blend or get fully absorbed into the skin the way some massage oils do.
+I found that the bubblegum massage oil didn’t really blend or get fully absorbed into the skin the way some oils and lubes do.
 Instead, it tends to linger on the surface.
 This can be a good thing, as a little bit goes a long way and there’s no need to keep reapplying it.
 However, it can also be a problem if you don’t enjoy the feeling of having oil or gel lingering on your skin.

 This is by far the nicest tasting of the three products.
 It’s very, very, very sweet, so you’ll want to know that going on.
 That sweetness is likely due to its first ingredient: glycerin.
 Due to the glycerin, I found that my hands and skin felt quite sticky after using it and I wanted to wash it off.
+Glycerin is okay in a massage product in the way it wouldn’t be in a lube, but from a sensory perspective it is a downside to this bubblegum massage oil.

 Stickiness aside, though, this is a fine massage gel and the sweet bubblegum taste and pink aesthetic gives it a fun and playful vibe.